 Nature documentary A Flock of Students captures footage of a species rarely caught on camera: a colony of young human 'freshers' who have migrated south to Dunedin.
 Over footage of nesting, university pie-eating contests and social gatherings, narrator Sydney Jackson provides insights into student display rituals, social groupings and early, "somewhat unfocused" attempts at courtship.
 As winter bites, temperatures fall below zero, and the male of the species builds up resistance by exposing itself to all available germs.
 David Kilgour (The Clean) provides the music.

-Matt Heath and Chris Stapp’s grungey rockers Deja Voodoo began life as a fictional house band in brief segments of the pair's tasteless TV show Down the Back of the Y. The offer of a university Orientation tour encouraged them to take their mock rock creation more seriously and actually become a real band (albeit one that smashed burning acoustic guitars over Stapp’s head for an encore).
-Three albums followed, and they featured extensively on the soundtrack to Stapp and Heath’s film The Devil Dared Me To.
+Matt Heath and Chris Stapp first launched grungy rockers Deja Voodoo as the fictional house band in brief segments of their TV show Back of the Y. The offer of a university orientation tour encouraged them to take their mock rock creation more seriously, and actually become a real band.
+In line with their Back of the Y antics, the concerts saw ten burning acoustic guitars were smashed over Stapp’s head.
+Deja Voodoo have released two albums celebrating alcohol, women and beer: Brown Sabbath and Back in Brown.
+They also featured extensively on the soundtrack to Heath and Stapp’s 2007 film The Devil Dared Me To.